vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/20/132/11_devI_hanatkuhanat11.md

 <details><summary>Griffith</summary>

-Where beating will the Goddess beat again again about the house?
+Where beating will the Goddess
 </details>

 <details><summary>पदपाठः</summary>